-The figures seem to reveal that floods are not a problem anymore.
-This is wrong as monthly means simply level out effects of extreme but short flood events.
-In other words, preparedness for drought and flood will still be necessary and most likely with wise to allow for higher intensities.
+Uncontrolled streamflow will drop dramatically and it is questionable if low flow conditions remain at the level indicated because of the simplified approach used.
+The figure seem to reveal that floods are not a problem anymore.
+This is wrong as monthly means simply level out effects of extreme flood conditions.
+In other words, preparedness for drought and flood conditions is essential.

 The situation occurs less drastically downstream the Mingechevir reservoir.
-The answer is that the relatively consistent streamflow level at point S12K is achieved at the expense of the reservoir level.
+The answer is that the relatively consistent level at point S12K is achieved at the expense of the reservoir level.